callstack/repack/CONTRIBUTING.md

 The example TesterApp uses React Native CLI so make sure you have your [environment setup to build native apps](https://reactnative.dev/docs/environment-setup).

 You can then use Xcode/Android Studio/Gradle to build application or run `npx react-native webpack-start` and `npx react-native run-ios`/`npx react-native run-android` to start development server and run applications in development mode.
+You can also use `yarn example:start`/`yarn example:build` from the root directory.

 ### Working on documentation